Mexico accuses Zara, Anthropologie and Patowl of 'cultural appropriation'

 In its press release, the Ministry of Culture said that indigenous communities' "collective property" had been "privatized" by the brands, calling on them to create an "ethical framework" to work directly with its craftspeople.

-It said that it was acting in "prevent plagiarism ... by national companies and transnationals," adding that it was "protecting the rights of native peoples who have historically been disregarded."
+It said that it was acting to "prevent plagiarism ... by national companies and transnationals," adding that it was "protecting the rights of native peoples who have historically been disregarded."

 This is not the first time Mexico has accused brands of appropriation.
 Last November, French designer Isabel Marant apologized after the country's Ministry of Culture claimed her label had used a pattern created by the Purepecha community.
 Marant offered her "most sincere apologies," according to the BBC, saying that she would "pay tribute to our sources of inspiration" in the future.